apache/parquet-format/LogicalTypes.md

   - day = 29, month = 2, year = any non-leap year
 - Due to the range of the `int64` type, timestamps using the `NANOS` unit can only represent values between 1677-09-21 00:12:43 and 2262-04-11 23:47:16.
-  Values outside of this range can not be represented with the `NANOS` unit.
+  Values outside of this range cannot be represented with the `NANOS` unit.
 (Other precisions have similar limits but those are outside of the domain for practical everyday usage.)